Bruno-Keyworth/beamStrahlung/README.md

 - For more information, check out the `platform_paths.py` file.

+- ### Important Notes on Cluster Interfaces

+  - The **HTCondor** interface has been actively used and tested in recent developments.
+  - The **IBM Spectrum LSF** interface (used at KEK) has not been tested recently and may require additional adjustments.

 ## 3. Tip

 You can always use the `--help` or `-h` flag to get more information about the available command-line arguments for the Python scripts: